Cotton (series): Games

+Compilation

 Series overview

 The games in the Cotton series follows a young witch named Cotton who has an addiction to Willow.
 She is accompanied by the fairy Silk.
 Most of the games in the Cotton series are side scrolling shooting games.
 Cotton is classified as a "Cute 'em up", which is a sub-genre of shmups that tend to have unusual, oftentimes completely bizarre opponents for the player to fight.
 The character Silk functions similar to the "options" from the Gradius series.
 Rainbow Cotton is the first game in the series to be fully 3D.

 Each Cotton game features a unique story that is loosely connected to the other games in the series.
 All of these stories revolve around the obsession of a young witch named Nata de Cotton with a magical type of candy called "Willow".
-Cotton is a red-haired pre-teen witch with a hunger for Willow candy that drives all of her actions.
+Cotton is a red-haired witch with a hunger for Willow candy that drives all of her actions.
 She is hot-headed, immature, and often overreacts.
 Although her quests in each game are ultimately to serve a higher purpose, she is never involved personally for any reason other than the prospect of getting to eat a Willow.
 In a typical Cotton game, Cotton will embark on her journey through the game's stages with the hope that she will be rewarded with a Willow at the end.
 However, when the game is over, she almost always winds up empty-handed.